koro666/dedupe/README.md

 Usage
 -----

-Simply run with no arguments in the directory of your choice.
-Alternatively, you can pass a list of directories to scan.
+Simply pass a list of directories to scan as arguments.

 There are a few options that can be passed as well: